IRS Forms

 • U.S. shareholders that fall in filer Categories 1, 4, or 5 should expect Schedule E requirements, and noncorporate shareholders may need Schedule E information because of a possible section 962 election.
 Confirm attribution before you assume you are out.

-• Separate columns on Schedule E show paid versus accrued taxes, and Part I and Part III divide creditable versus noncreditable amounts.
+• Part I Section 1 column (j) captures tax paid or accrued in a single column, and Part I and Part III divide creditable versus noncreditable amounts.
 Report PTEP related taxes and section 960 deemed paid items in the right sections, then use E‑1 to carry the story forward.

 • Use functional‑currency amounts and the proper average exchange rate when translating to USD, consistent with section 986(a) and the Schedule E instructions.
 Round correctly to avoid distortion.